Tutorial

 Pagination with Phoenix LiveView

-The reason that one would do that might be that the table load slowly and you want to cut down on the initial rendering time.
+The reason that one would do that might be that the table loads slowly and you want to cut down on the initial rendering time.

 end